tribut/weechat-otr/README.md

-This script requires Python 2.6 or later and Weechat 0.4.2 or later and the [Pure Python OTR](https://github.com/afflux/pure-python-otr) package to be installed with one of the following methods:
+This script requires Python 2.6 or later and Weechat 0.4.2 or later and the [Pure Python OTR](https://github.com/afflux/pure-python-otr) package 1.0.2 or later to be installed with one of the following methods:

 Python package:
 ```bash